liangyh911/ATTNChecker/README.md

 ## Installation

 There are two options to install ATTNChecker, Docker Image and From Source.
-You can choose any one to install ATTNChecker.
+You can choose any one of them to install ATTNChecker.

 ### Docker Image